 Armadillo Aerospace's lunar lander, Scorpius, in flight in Caddo Mills, Texas.
 (Photo: William Pomerantz/X Prize Foundation)

 Who will design the next spacecraft that lands on the moon?
 You might guess a team of scientists from NASA, the United States government space agency.
 But could you believe it might turn out to be a computer game programmer and a few part-time helpers?

 On Thursday, the X Prize Foundation awarded the Northrop Grumman Lunar Lander X Prize at a ceremony in Washington, D.C.
 Two teams of inventors won a total of $1.5 million for crafting and flying robotic machines that could land on the moon.
-The prize money for the contest came from NASA.
+NASA provided the prize money for the contest.

-Masten Space Systems from Mojave, California, won the $1 million first prize for its spacecraft nicknamed Xoie (pronounced ZOE-ee).
-Armadillo Aerospace, the Rockwall, Texas-based team headed by a computer game programmer, won the $500,000 second prize.
-Its lander is called Scorpius.
+Masten Space Systems from Mojave, California, won $1 million for successfully flying a spacecraft nicknamed Xoie (pronounced ZOE-ee).
+Armadillo Aerospace, the Rockwall, Texas-based team headed by a computer game programmer, won the $500,000 second prize, with a lander called Scorpius.